IgniteUI/igniteui-docfx/en/components/accordion.md

  - <kbd>Home</kbd> - navigates to the FIRST enabled panel in the accordion
  - <kbd>End</kbd> - navigates to the LAST enabled panel in the accordion

-## Angular Tree Styling
+## Angular Accordion Styling
-The [IgxAccordion]({environment:angularApiUrl}/classes/igxaccordioncomponent.html}) serves only as a container for the [IgxExpansionPanels]({environment:angularApiUrl}/classes/igxexpansionpanelcomponent.html}).
-This is the reason styles could be applied only through the [IgxExpansionPanels]({environment:angularApiUrl}/classes/igxexpansionpanelcomponent.html}).
-Styling of the [IgxExpansionPanels]({environment:angularApiUrl}/classes/igxexpansionpanelcomponent.html}) is described in the [Styling section of the IgxExpansionPanel topic](expansion-panel.html#styling).
+The [IgxAccordion]({environment:angularApiUrl}/classes/igxaccordioncomponent.html}) serves only as a container for the [IgxExpansionPanels]({environment:angularApiUrl}/classes/igxexpansionpanelcomponent.html).
+This is the reason styles could be applied only through the [IgxExpansionPanels]({environment:angularApiUrl}/classes/igxexpansionpanelcomponent.html).
+Styling of the [IgxExpansionPanels]({environment:angularApiUrl}/classes/igxexpansionpanelcomponent.html) is described in the [Styling section of the IgxExpansionPanel topic](expansion-panel.html#styling).

 ## API Reference
 * [IgxAccordion API]({environment:angularApiUrl}/classes/igxaccordioncomponent.html})